How Much Space is Enough For Your Self Storage Building Project?

 Let the Market Drive Design

 A greater number of units will always make a Self Storage Building project look better on paper.
-Of course, on paper, you could be tempted to make big assumptions about demand, lease-up and future potential and be tempted to overbuild.
+Of course, on paper, you could be tempted to make big assumptions about demand, lease-up, future potential, and be tempted to overbuild.
 We’ve had a lot of Self Storage Developers ask, “How many units can I get on my site?”
 That is a tricky question with many different answers and options.
 Now, there are some standards in the industry for determining the buildable area of a plot of land but first things first, what is the demand?

-To increase a single story facilities coverage ratio, another option is to build wide buildings and eliminate driveways.
-Developers are constructing buildings anywhere from 60- to 200-foot wide.
-This method allows you to increase your coverage up to 45%.
+To increase a single story facilities coverage ratio, another option is to build wide buildings and eliminate drive aisles.
+Developers are constructing buildings anywhere from 60’ - 200’ wide.
 However, if you build wide buildings, it may be necessary to climate control the hallways.
-This ensures the units are rentable and will also increase your net revenue since climate control demands a higher price.
+This ensures the units are rentable and can also increase your net revenue since climate control demands a higher price.
 Although, this goes back to the initial determination of the areas market demand.
 It’s important to ask, “Are potential customers willing to pay more for climate control storage?
 Or, to hit target occupancy rates, do you keep the rental rates lower and build exterior access?”

-If your land has more than a ten-foot elevation change in it, consider building a Multi-Level Self Storage Structure which can be built into a hill.
+If your land has more than a ten-foot elevation change in it, consider building a multi-level self storage structure which can be built into a hill.
 This design is superior to conventional two-story buildings because there is no need for stairs or elevators.
 Consequently, to the customer it seems like a one-story building.
-Since you use two floors, you will lose around 20% of the building to hallways, but you should still end up with over 40% building coverage.

 Our team of experts will work with you on your Self Storage Building Design from concept to completion.